-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Shanghai Pudong International Airport experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Shanghai Pudong International Airport experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year at Shanghai Pudong International Airport.
 The most rain falls during the 31 days centered around June 25, with an average total accumulation of 6.8 inches.

-The least rain falls around December 21, with and average total accumulation of 1.3 inches.
+The least rain falls around December 21, with an average total accumulation of 1.3 inches.